Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 - Fade: o

 This beginner-friendly straight shooter is great for beginners looking to expand their midrange repertoire.
 Many use the Mako3 as a straight-flying approach disc as its flight path is so unnervingly direct and accurate.
-In Halo Star plastic, the Mako 3 is super durable and will beat in slowly over time.

 Many pros swear by Mako3; it was even Kona Panis’s signature tour series disc for years.